Greek Fish with Honey and Ouzo

 Sturgeon and other firm, meaty fish such as white seabass, swordfish, shark or tuna can be tricky to cook.
 If you cook them a minute too long, they can get dry and impossibly dense.
 The texture of these fish is really more like beef than fish, and in fact sturgeon was once called “white beef” back in the early 1900s.

 Get the pan hot, add oil and then let that get hot.
 Dust 2-inch chunks of fish in flour, then brown on 3 sides of the cube.
 If you brown more than that, you run a higher risk of overcooking the fish.
 Add the rest of the sauce ingredients, toss to combine and you’re done.
 Stupid easy.

-I made this recipe start to finish in a 3 1/2 minute segment for a Tampa TV station last May while I was on book tour.
-I made it that time with local grouper I’d caught with my friend Jaden Hair.
-When I added the ouzo to the pan it of course flared up, and that’s when one of my favorite moments of the entire book tour happened.
-I shouted, “Opa!”
+I made this recipe start-to-finish in a 3 1/2 minute segment for a Tampa TV station back in 2011 while I was on my first book tour.
+I made it that time with grouper.
+When I added the ouzo to the pan it of course flared up, and that’s when one of my favorite moments of the entire book tour happened: I shouted, “Opa!”
 (This is a Greek dish, after all) and the TV host shouted, “Oompa Loompa!”
 I almost pissed myself laughing.